HEART UK is an acronym. It stands for Hyperlipidaemia, Education, Atherosclerosis, and Research Trust UK.

 From the beginning the charity’s mission has been to listen, to inform and to be your voice.

-What is the role of the Colostomy Association?
+What is the role of Colostomy UK?

-The primary role of the Colostomy Association is to represent the interests of people with a colostomy.
+The primary role of the Colostomy UK is to represent the interests of people with a colostomy.
 They are experts in living with a colostomy and that experience is available to all colostomates, via personal contact with their volunteers.

-The Colostomy Association is here to provide support, reassurance and practical information to anyone who has or is about to have a colostomy.
+Colostomy UK is here to provide support, reassurance and practical information to anyone who has or is about to have a colostomy.
 The charity strives to raise awareness of what it’s like to have a stoma and what it means to live with a colostomy and by doing this, the charity hopes to address the general lack of public knowledge.

 The ultimate goal of the charity is to champion issues that affect colostomates, their families and their carers.